 - Cut a large square window out of a piece of paper

-Cut a square out of the center of your large piece of paper to make a “viewfinder” window.
+Cut a square out of the center of your sheet of paper or cardstock to make a simple frame.
+Gather pieces of scrap paper in an assortment of sizes, shapes, and colors.

-Let kids arrange the scrap bits – or – just toss them up into the air and onto a flat surface (this seems to be the favored choice around here).
+Let kids arrange the scrap bits – or – just toss them up into the air and onto a flat surface (which seems to be the favored choice around here).
+I quickly trimmed scrap paper into simple geometric shapes using a paper cutter and circle punches, but you can experiment with free-cutting and more organic shapes too!

 - Use the viewfinder to find different compositions